Postgraduate MSc

 All about the course

-You will achieve a number of clinical competencies such as advanced resuscitation skills, insertion of percutaneous long lines, insertion of umbilical and venous catheters, airway management and intubation and chest drains.
-Upon completion, you will be eligible for a non-medical advanced practitioner in neonates to work within a junior medical rota.
+You will achieve several clinical competencies, such as advanced resuscitation skills, insertion of percutaneous long lines, insertion of umbilical and venous catheters, airway management and intubation, and chest drains.
+Upon completion, you will be eligible for a non-medical advanced practitioner role in neonates, allowing you to work within a junior medical rota.

 • For the rest of the programme, you will attend university and work in clinical practice.